bredele/domstack/Readme.md

 # domstack

-  Stack your dom nodes into a document fragment.
+  Stack your dom nodes outside of the main DOM tree.

 ## Installation